 Their publicity stunts are so crazy it forces the world to stop and watch.
 Of course, there’s their Stratos Jump, but there’s more.

-Then there are their events, like Red Bull Crashed Ice or Red Bull Queen of the Bay that focus on specific sports like ice cross or surfing respectfully.
+Then there are their events, like Red Bull Crashed Ice or Red Bull Queen of the Bay, which focuses on specific sports like ice cross or surfing.
 These events focus on fans of the sport and raise awareness of the Red Bull brand.

 Finally, there are sponsorships.
-From the Electric Daisy Carnival in Las Vegas to Coachella, Red Bull is involved with it all.
+Red Bull is involved with everything from the Electric Daisy Carnival in Las Vegas to Coachella.
 It’s a genius move on the company’s part because who attends all of those events?
 Their target audience.

 Red Bull’s strategy works because of three different things:

-- Red Bull puts its product second, and the content and value they can give their audience first.
+- Red Bull puts its product second and the content and value it can give its audience first.
 The attention to detail that their marketing team gives is evident.
-These are people who care about the topics their writing, recording or creating content around.
+These people care about the topics they are writing, recording, or creating content around.

-- Finally, it’s their commitment to the values and aesthetic that the brand created when they first got their start that makes their marketing work.
-Everything they create relates back to the idea of giving people and ideas wings to fly.
+- Finally, their commitment to the values and aesthetics the brand created when they first started makes their marketing work.
+Everything they create relates to the idea of giving people and ideas wings to fly.

-It goes without saying, Red Bull has come a long way in the 30 years since it’s inception.
-From very humble beginnings to the mega-brand publishing house it is today, Red Bull is a marketing success story.
+It goes without saying, Red Bull has come a long way in the 30 years since its inception.
+Red Bull is a marketing success story from humble beginnings to the mega-brand publishing house it is today.

-Let their story serve as a reminder that your organization needs to start somewhere.
+Let their story remind you that your organization needs to start somewhere.
 They didn’t go from an idea in Thailand to a multi-mega corporation overnight.
-That took time, luck and some seriously hard work (and a lot of great marketing along the way).
+That took time, luck, and some seriously hard work (and a lot of great marketing along the way).